psyraxaus/Prosim2GSX/memory-bank/progress.md

 18. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection
 19. Enhancing error handling and recovery mechanisms
 20. Adding more configuration options for advanced users
+21. Implementing automated testing for core components
+22. Implementing performance metrics to monitor service response times
+23. Enhancing the theme system to support more customization options
+24. Improving the first-time setup experience with more guidance

 ## Deployment Status
 The project is in a deployable state following the .NET 8 migration.
 The README will need to be updated to reflect the new .NET 8 runtime requirement before the next release.